-Section 12.14 requires investment fund managers to periodically deliver to the regulator, among other things, a description of any NAV adjustment.
-A NAV adjustment is necessary when there has been a material error and the NAV per
+Section 12.14 requires investment fund managers to periodically deliver to the regulator, among other things, a description of completed Form 31-103F4 Net Asset Value Adjustments if any NAV adjustment has been made.
+A NAV adjustment is necessary when there has been a material error and the NAV per unit does not accurately reflect the actual NAV per unit at the time of computation.